John-Baik/portfolio/BACKGROUND.md

 git push origin master
 ```

-You can share a link to your repository if you'd like to share it with an instructor. 🚀
+Direct-message a link to your portfolio repository on GitHub to an instructor! 🚀

 # CODE QUALITY CHECK